weaversa/cryptol-course/labs/LanguageBasics/LanguageBasics.md

-The Cryptol interpreter parses `"abc"` and `[0x61, 0x62, 0x63]` into the exact same internal representation. `:set ascii = on` just causes the display of output to be more easily read, not unlike using `:set base = 10` to see numbers in base 10.
+The Cryptol interpreter parses `"abc"` and `[0x61, 0x62, 0x63]` into the exact same internal representation. `:set ascii = on` just causes the display of output to be ASCII strings or characters when appropriate, not unlike using `:set base = 10` to see numbers in base 10.

 Comments